bge-barcoding/BGEE/README.md

 # Contributing #
 - Please feel free to submit issues, fork the repository, and create pull requests for any improvements.
-- This snakemake pipeline was produced by Dan Parsons @ NHMUK for BioDiversity Genomics Europe.
+- This snakemake pipeline was produced by Dan Parsons @ NHMUK for the BioDiversity Genomics Europe (BGE) consortium.
-- Since this snakemake pipeline uses [MitogeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please cite:
+- Since BGEE uses [MitogeneExtractor](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14075) at its core, please cite:
   Brasseur, M.V., Astrin, J.J., Geiger, M.F., Mayer, C., 2023.
 MitoGeneExtractor: Efficient extraction of mitochondrial genes from next-generation sequencing libraries.
 Methods in Ecology and Evolution.

   ## To do ##
-- Split Snakefile into .smk files
+- Split Snakefile into modular .smk files.
-- Add pre-MGE rule to subset/downsample very large input files (Based on file size or sequence number?)
-- Increase flexibility of input CSV headers (e.g. ID column in sample.csv and process_id column in sequence_references.csv could be ID/id/Process ID/PROCESS ID/process_id/sample/sample_id/SAMPLE ID/etc)
+- Increase flexibility of input CSV headers (e.g. ID column in sample.csv and process_id column in sequence_references.csv could be ID/id/Process ID/PROCESS ID/process_id/sample/sample_id/SAMPLE ID/etc).
-- Update 01_human_cox1_filter.py to not just filter against human coi, but the whole human genome/mitogenome
+- Update 01_human_cox1_filter.py to not just filter against human coi, but the whole human genome/mitogenome.
-- HMM-based extraction of (COI) barcode region - either with gene fetch, after gene fetch, or within fasta_compare